 Not everyone has an outdoor space suitable for a grill.
 (Or an outdoor space whatsoever, amirite?)
 That doesn’t mean you’re disqualified from M-day cellies!
 No, what you’re looking for is a grill pan.
-These options from Le Creuset (nearly 50% off) and Cuisinart (more than $50 off) are great for stove-top grilling, and just about anything else you’d like to cook with them.
+This option from Le Creuset is great for stove-top grilling, and just about anything else you’d like to cook with them.
 Maybe not soup, though.

 Sausage isn’t the only thing that’ll be stuffed this weekend

 Get your mind out of the gutter—there’s sausage to be made.
 First of all, grinding your own meat is awesome, but making your own sausage, too?
 C’mon.
 You know you’re dying to text your BFF, “hey dude, let’s link up.”
-This bad boy is 50 bucks off at Amazon right now.
+This bad boy is on sale at Amazon right now.

 Revisit your basic grill tools